- Ponzi Scheme

 “If you kept everything in-house then probably the government could access it, but you would have more control and you would notice,” said attorney Sam de Silva of Penningtons Manches.
 “There is no empirical evidence but my gut feeling is that cloud systems are more open to interception.’

 Despite this “gut feeling” wariness about the technology from some quarters, a study released by LexisNexis showed that attorneys generally have increased confidence in cloud: almost three out of every four respondents (72%) said their firm was likelier to adopt cloud within 12 months than they had been in the past.
+Considering the It could be helpful for their clients to access the legal data regarding any ongoing case

 You may have storage in a bunch of different locations within the cloud.
 You can bring it all together with CloudGOO for easier management (as recommended by Cloud Tech).